mvfbarrionuevo/GremmlenzDOCK/README.md

 # GremmlenzDOCK - V.1.0.0

 Docking algorithms for VHTS of zinc enzymes

-This script was made as an attempt to create a easy to use rotine of VHTS of zinc enzymes.
-By following the stepts provided by GremmlenzDOCK.py one should be able to tackle the herculean job of docking thousands of compounds to a huge group of target proteins, even better, proteins whose active site has zinc coordinated such the B group of beta-lactamase hydrolases.
+This script was made as an attempt to create an easy to use rotine of VHTS for zinc enzymes.
+By following the stepts provided by GremmlenzDOCK.py one should be able to tackle the herculean job of docking thousands of compounds to a huge group of target proteins, even better, proteins whose active site has zinc coordinated to it, such the B group of beta-lactamase hydrolases.

 These scripts are still under development and may behave unproperly under different OS.